guibou/krank/README.md

 Comments are part of our code and are not usually tested correctly.
 Hence their content can become incoherent or obsolete.
-Krank tries to avoid that by running checkers on the comment themselves.
+Krank tries to avoid that by running checkers on the comments themselves.

 # Usage

 Just launch the `krank` command with a list of files as arguments.
-It works on any kind of source code file and print a reports of informations found in the comments:
+It works on any kind of source code file and prints a report of informations found in the comments:

 ```bash